akrayvo/riot-gallery-viewer/README.md

 - parameter 1 is the id of the gallery container
 - parameter 2 is the URL of the full size image (loads in viewer)
 - parameter 3 is the URL of the thumbnail image (loads in the gallery)
-- parameter 43 is the caption (option)
+- parameter 4 is the caption (optional)
 ```
 <script>
 RiotGalleryViewer.addImage('gallery-1', './images/cat.jpg', './images/cat_thumb.jpg', 'White Cat');